 Falling and staying asleep more easily can be possible with treatment for your sleep apnea.
 Morey Dental is here to help.

-If you are experiencing any signs and symptoms of sleep apnea, please do not hesitate to contact us at (937) 553- 9582.
-You may also fill out this brief online form, and someone from our office staff will get back to you ASAP to schedule an appointment.
+If you are experiencing any signs and symptoms of sleep apnea, please do not hesitate to contact us.
+Someone from our office staff will get back to you ASAP to schedule an appointment.
 Our office is open Monday – Friday.

 Compassionate, high-quality care is our standard.
 We look forward to seeing you soon.